 Religion In Turkmenistan

 93% of Turkmenistan's population is Muslim with a higher percentage being Sunni Muslim.
 Sunni Islam is the largest denomination globally.
-When Turkmenistan was part of the Soviet Union, religious schooling and practices were banned in the region, and several mosques were closed down.
-After independence in 1991, Islam was re-introduced in the state and went back to become the dominant religion in the country although most of the Turkmen do not strictly adhere to Islam.
+When Turkmenistan was part of the Soviet Union, religious schooling and practices were banned in the region, and the mosques were closed down.
+After independence in 1991 with the fall of the Soviet Union, Islam was re-introduced in the state and regained its place as the dominant religion in the country, although most of the Turkmen do not strictly adhere to Islam.

 Many Turkmen people believe in ancient spirituality, and this has made them adhere to several of their old beliefs in tangent with their Islamic faith.
 This includes Zoroastrianism and acnient shamanic beliefs, including practices like keeping amulets and charms to ward off the Evil Eye.

 Islamic culture is currently taught in schools, and the government is playing a significant role in promoting Islam in the state.
 Christians in the country represent about 5% of the population and they are part of the Eastern Orthodox denomination.
 The other Christian denominations include the Roman Catholic Church, Armenian Apostolic Church, Protestant Word of Life Church, New Apostolic Church, Jehovah’s Witnesses, and Pentecostal Christianity.

 Being in Central Asia, the cuisine in Turkmenistan is similar to that of their neighboring countries.
 Pilaf is considered the primary food and it is made up of fried rice, carrots and mutton.
 The food in the state is not cooked with a lot of spices though cottonseed oil is used in plenty to give the food flavor.